-Just Us was opened by an attorney from Kenosha (Steve), and a lesbian from Milwaukee (Janet).
-It is remembered by many as one of the most equally mixed 'LesGay' (men vs. woman) gay bar Milwaukee has seen to date.
-They had a nice cocktail hour and many weekends there were drag shows or pageants.
-(The attorney did drag from time to time.)
+Just Us was opened by an attorney from Kenosha (Steve Byers), and a lesbian from Milwaukee (Janet Mueller), and was managed by Lory- who was decked out in a tux for opening night.
+It is remembered by many as one of the most equally mixed 'LesGay' (men vs. woman) gay bar Milwaukee had seen to date.
+The bar had a patio, a variety of non-alcoholic drinks, a nice cocktail hour and many weekends there were drag shows or pageants.
+(Steve Byers did drag from time to time.)

 Recollections: The following are recollections of others who have been kind enough to submit their personal memories to the webmaster.
 You are welcome to do the same!
 (Recollections collected and organized by Jamie Taylor.)